Runner Tips & FAQs

 To assist you with your run weekend planning, we’ve got some tips!

 Where do I pick up my bib & run shirt?

 If at all possible, please try to pick up your race kit in advance.
-With an event as big as ours, it helps our volunteer reg team HUGELY and makes for a much easier race day experience for our participants when we can reduce the kit pickups to an absolute minimum on race day.
+With an event this large, it helps our volunteer registration team and makes for a much easier race day experience for our participants when we can reduce the kit pickups to an absolute minimum on race day.
 So here are your kit pick-up options:

 I haven't registered yet for the Not Since Moses, can I still do that?

 Registration is $60.00.
-CLICK HERE TO REGISTER.
 Note that, due to the need to dedicate our planning team to the important task of run logistics, there will be NO race day registration for the 5k and 10k runs.
-However, youth who are participating in the 100 metre and 500 metre may register on race day ($12 per youth).
+However, youth who are participating in the basket run may register on race day ($15 per youth).

 For safety reasons, all participants who are WALKING or RUNNING-WALKING must do the 5K, not the 10K.
 Both courses are gorgeous!